projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 Device assignment
 *****************

-All devices are initially added to SOS_VM domain.
-To assign a device means to assign the device to an User OS.
-The device is remove from SOS_VM domain and added to the VM domain related to the User OS, which changes the address translation table from EPT of SOS_VM to EPT of User OS for the device.
+All devices are initially added to the SOS_VM domain.
+To assign a device means to assign the device to a User VM.
+The device is removed from the SOS_VM domain and is added to the VM domain related to the User VM, which changes the address translation table from the EPT of SOS_VM to the EPT of the User OS for the device.

-To unassign a device means to unassign the device from an User OS.
-The device is remove from the VM domain related to the User OS, then added back to SOS_VM domain, which changes the address translation table from EPT of User OS to EPT of SOS_VM for the device.
+To unassign a device means to unassign the device from a User OS.
+The device is removed from the VM domain related to the User OS and then added back to the SOS_VM domain; this changes the address translation table from the EPT of the User OS to the EPT of the SOS_VM for the device.

 Power Management support for S3
 *******************************

-During platform S3 suspend and resume, the VT-d register values will be lost.
-ACRN VT-d provide APIs to be called during S3 suspend and resume.
+During platform S3 suspend and resume, the VT-d register values are lost.
+ACRN VT-d provides APIs tthat are called during S3 suspend and resume.

 During S3 suspend, some register values are saved in the memory, and DMAR translation is disabled.
 During S3 resume, the register values saved are restored.
-Root table address register is set.
-DMAR translation is enabled.
+The Root table address register is set.
+The DMAR translation is enabled.

-All the operations for S3 suspend and resume are performed on all DMAR units on the platform, except for the DMAR units marked ignored.
+All operations for S3 suspend and resume are performed on all DMAR units on the platform, except for the DMAR units marked ignored.

 Error Handling